awsdocs/aws-cloud9-user-guide/doc_source/welcome.rst

 Set up to start using |AC9| by following one of the sets of setup steps in :doc:`Getting Started <get-started>`.

-After you get set up, follow the steps in the :doc:`Tutorial <tutorial>` to begin experimenting with |AC9|.
+After you get set up, follow the steps in the :doc:`IDE Tutorial <tutorial>` to begin experimenting with |AC9|.

 .. _versions: